webdigga/large-currency-transfers-co-uk/src/productCards/hear-protection-for-workers.md

 ---
-title: Hear Protection For Workers
+title: Hearing Protection For Workers
 description: Factory and work machinery can generate noise levels of up to 120dB, posing a significant risk to your hearing health.
 Considering that permanent hearing damage can occur from exposure to just 85dB, it is